colbisaurusrex/jest_enzyme_course/README.md

 ## TDD and Red/Green Tests

+- ALWAYS ensure you see a test fail first (aka see red).
+This means it's working.
+Then make it green.

+With TDD, you are defining the behavior you want to see in tests.
+Then you implement that behavior piecemeal and turn tests green.

 ## Removing data-test attributes

 What was done to remove the data-test attribute from elements in production environments